 Barn owl is a nationally threatened bird enlisted as Vulnerable.
 Considering the need for an inventory of its occurrence in Nepal, the first scientific study was conducted in 2015 on its presence in Kathmandu valley landscape by Ms. Sabita Gurung, wildlife researcher of SMCRF.
 This baseline research strongly suggested need to study the Barn owl diet requirements and rodent availability along the land use gradient.
 These insights are important to understand ecological attributes supporting the Barn owl presence and overall ecosystem requirements for the species in the complex landscape of Kathmandu valley.
-The ongoing project on assessment of diet composition, prey abundance and conservation threats of Barn Owl along the urban-rural gradient in Kathmandu valley, Nepal aims to study the diet of the Barn Owl, the related small prey abundance and conservation issues along the urban-rural gradient in the valley.
+This project on “Assessment of diet composition, prey abundance and conservation threats of Barn owl along the urban-rural gradient in Kathmandu Valley”